Skip to main content

 3. Identify contacts by mapping properties in MessageDesk to columns in your file

 You can adjust the field mapping manually, but in most cases, fields will auto-map when column names match properties in MessageDesk.
-Click + Add Custom Property to map custom properties from your .csv file to custom properties in MessageDesk.
+Click + Add Custom Field to map custom fields from your .csv file to custom fields in MessageDesk.

 Note: Email or Phone is a required property for every contact uploaded to MessageDesk.